Datawheel/canon/packages/cms/README.md

 - Hit an endpoint to receive a data payload
 - Turn that payload into variables using javascript
-- Write prose that subsitutes those variables
+- Write prose that substitutes those variables
 - Apply formatters that make the variables human-readable
 - Compile these sections into a page that handles drop-downs, visualizations, and other complexities without bothering DevOps